 OCCUPATIONS Engineering and Science Technologies Aerospace Engineers Is Science one of your favorite subjects?
 Anthropologists Do you prepare projects for science fairs?
 Do you enjoy reading science magazines?
-Are you detail-oriented?
+Archeologists Are you detail-oriented?
 Do you want to know how things work?
-Archeologists Astronauts If you answered yes to two or more of the questions above, you Bioengineers might be interested in considering a career in science, technology, engineering, or mathematics.
-Biologists If you choose to work in the Science, Technology, Engineering, Biomedical Engineers and Mathematics cluster, you have several avenues.
+Astronauts If you answered yes to two or more of the questions above, you might be Bioengineers interested in considering a career in science, technology, engineering, or mathematics.
+Biologists If you choose to work in the Science, Technology, Engineering, and Biomedical Engineers Mathematics cluster, you have several avenues.
 One option is to do scientific research in laboratories or the field.
-You could Cartographers also be involved in the planning and design of products and Chemists systems.
-The last route is to provide support to the scientists, mathematicians, and engineers so they can do their work.
-Civil Engineers Helpful Piqua High School Electives: Electrical & Electronics Engineers AP Biology AP Chemistry Energy Engineers Physics AP Physics Environmental Engineers Exploring Technology Robotics Astronomy Sociology WSU Pre-Calculus WSU Calculus Introduction to Data Science Environmental Scientists Geographers Geologists and Geophysicists Historians Engineering Design Introduction to Flight and Aviation Systems Industrial Engineers - Unmanned Aircraft Systems Aviation II, III Manufacturing Engineers Upper Valley Career Technology Center Offerings: Marine Biologist Electronics and Automation Pre-Engineering and Design Technologies Mathematicians Edison Community College Offerings: Mechanical Engineers Mechanical EngineeringTechnology, A.A.S.
-Advanced Manufacturing, certificate and fast track Meteorologists Advanced Manufacturing, certificate and fast track CAD, certificate and fast track CNC Programming, fast track Electronics Engineering Technology, A.A.S.
-Automation and Robotics A.A.S. and certificate Electro-Mechanical Engineering A.A.S. and certificate Electronics Transfer A.A.S.
-Electronics Networking Certificate and short-term certificate Basic Electricity short-term certificate Factory Automation short-term certificate Industrial Electrical Controls short-term certificate Print Reading and Controls short-term certificate Nuclear Engineers Physicists Political Scientists Sociologists
+You could also be involved in Cartographers the planning and design of products and systems.
+The last route is to provide support to the scientists, mathematicians, and engineers so they can Chemists do their work.
+Civil Engineers Helpful Piqua High School Electives: AP Biology Electrical & Electronics Engineers AP Chemistry Physics Energy Engineers AP Physics Exploring Technology Robotics Environmental Engineers Astronomy Sociology Environmental Scientists WSU Pre-Calculus WSU Calculus Geographers Introduction to Data Science Civil Engineering and Architecture Geologists and Geophysicists Introduction to Flight and Aviation Systems Unmanned Aircraft Systems Aviation II, III Historians Edison Intro to Biology Edison Quantitative Reasoning Industrial Engineers Edison General Statistics Edison US History Since 1877 Manufacturing Engineers Edison American National Government Marine Biologist Upper Valley Career Technology Center Offerings: Electronics and Automation Mathematicians Pre-Engineering and Design Technologies Edison State Community College Offerings: Mechanical Engineers Mechanical EngineeringTechnology, A.A.S.
+Advanced Manufacturing, certificate and fast track Meteorologists CAD, certificate and fast track CNC Programming, fast track Nuclear Engineers Electronics Engineering Technology, A.A.S.
+Automation and Robotics A.A.S. and certificate Physicists Electro-Mechanical Engineering A.A.S. and certificate Electronics Transfer A.A.S.
+Political Scientists Electronics Networking Certificate and short-term certificate Basic Electricity short-term certificate Sociologists Factory Automation short-term certificate Industrial Electrical Controls short-term certificate Print Reading and Controls short-term certificate